“Mom, mom!” I’d just left my son’s room when I heard him call me back.

 Let me explain…

-1️⃣ Purpose – The Queen always had a strong purpose: to serve the people of her country & the Commonwealth.
+1️⃣ Purpose – Queen Elizabeth always had a strong purpose: to serve the people of her country and the Commonwealth.
 We all need a purpose in life.
 A reason to get out of bed every morning.
-Without one, we can feel lost & hopeless.
+Without one, we can feel lost and hopeless.

-2️⃣ Passion – The Queen had many passions, including her corgis & her horses.
+2️⃣ Passion – The Queen had many passions, including her beloved corgis and horses.
 Our passions feed our soul.
 We write, garden, paint, dance, sing, hike, take photos, start businesses, play the piano, learn a new language, or volunteer.
 Not because we have to, but because doing so brings us joy.

-3️⃣ People – The Queen was surrounded by her people…those she served, plus her husband of more than 70 years & her family.
+3️⃣ People – The Queen was surrounded by her people…those she served, plus her husband of more than 70 years and her family.
 We all need connection with people.
-To love, confide in & be our true selves with.
-Those who make us feel seen, heard & valued.
-And help us to know we belong.
+To love, confide in and be our true selves with.
+Those who make us feel seen, heard and valued.
+And help us to feel like we belong.

-And life at the time seemed dull & gray.
+And life at the time seemed dull and gray.

 But over the years, I’ve made a conscious choice to seek out all three.

-Which I’m grateful to have now: work I love, people I love, & things I love to do.
+Which I’m grateful to have now: work I love, people I love, and things I love to do.

-I may not be rich, but I’m living like the Queen!
+I may not be rich, but I know how to live like a Queen!

 What about you?